6 Warning Signs of Hard Water in the Home

 Also, the icemaker in your fridge can stop working as scale deposits clog up valves.
 The American Water Works Association says hard water can cause a washing machine to wear out 30% faster than normal.
-Find out more from this Water-Right Group post, Why your Appliances Don't Stand the Test of Time.

 Do any of these hard water conditions sound familiar?
 Whether your water comes from a well or a municipality, many homes face these problems every day.
 There are different solutions to different problems, but there's only one perfect answer to all your hard water issues: installing a water softener in your home.